rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 Note that if performance is important, you may want to check if the current input symbol at `parser.I[cur_idx]` is part of the following, where X is a nonterminal and p is a rule fragment.
-Note that if you care about the performance, you will want to precompute first[p] for each rule fragment `rule[j:]` in the grammar, and first and follow sets for each symbol in the grammar.
+Note that if you care about the performance, you will want to pre-compute first[p] for each rule fragment `rule[j:]` in the grammar, and first and follow sets for each symbol in the grammar.
 This should be checked before `parser.add_thread`.